WadhwaniAI/StudentDropoutEWS/README.md

 exp_dir (str): Path to a previous experiment directory (to use trained model and config).
 inference_data_path (str): Path to the inference dataset file in pickle format.
 ```
-- Inference generates and saves a dataframe with features and predicted probabilities in exp_dir.
+- Inference generates and saves a dataframe with features and predicted probabilities in `exp_dir`.

 ---